-The Council then considered and adopted the Report of the Scientific Council of this meeting of 7-21 June 1995, noting minor changes as noted during this review would be made by the Chairman and the Assistant Executive Secretary.
+The Council then considered and adopted the Report of the Scientific Council of this meeting of 7-21 June 1995, noting minor changes as noted would be made by the Chairman and the Assistant Executive Secretary.

 The meeting was adjourned at 1210 hr on 21 June 1995.